crystalchavez99/Angular---The-Complete-Guide-2023-Edition-/Components and Databinding Deep Dive/notes.md

   * That is how we emit our own events, being able to pass the data
 * However we did add @Input to make property bindable from outside so we need add something to the events to make it listenable from outside
   * Another decorator @Output as we're not receiving data into the component but passing outside the component

+## Custom Property and Event Binding Summary
+* Component communication is a key feature
+* @Input gives it the ability to make properties bindables from outside the parent component using this component
+* @Ouput allows parent components using this component to listen to your own events created with Event Emitter
+* Issue is to talk between 2 components stting next to each is complicated emit a ment in one component, change in parent and then pass down to child
+  * They can growe complex
+* Not practical to chain outputs and inputs